miguel-angel-monjas/master-thesis/cluster-management.md

 17470 Jps
 ```

-And a DataNode in each slave instance.
+And a `DataNode` in each slave instance.

-If you do not get this output in all the instances of the cluster, you need to analyze the log files available at $HADOOP_HOME/logs.
-Relevant log files are hadoop-ubuntu-datanode-hdfs-master.log, hadoop-ubuntu-namenode-hdfs-master.log, and hadoop-ubuntu-secondarynamenode-hdfs-master.log.
+If you do not get this output in all the instances of the cluster, you need to analyze the log files available at `$HADOOP_HOME/logs`.
+Relevant log files are `hadoop-ubuntu-datanode-hdfs-master.log`, `hadoop-ubuntu-namenode-hdfs-master.log`, and `hadoop-ubuntu-secondarynamenode-hdfs-master.log`.

 The status of the HDFS cluster can be verified in http://hdfs-master:50070/